CarbonLDP/carbonldp-js-sdk/doc/README.md

 *Parameters*

 - documentURI: URI of the document where to create a new access point.
-- accessPoint: AccessPoint Document to persists.
+- accessPoint: AccessPoint Document to persist.
 - slug: Slug that will be used for the URI of the new access point.
-- requestOptions: Customisable options for the request.
+- requestOptions: Customizable options for the request.

 ```typescript
 createAccessPoint( accessPoint:Carbon.AccessPoint.Class,  slug?:string,  requestOptions?:Carbon.HTTP.Request.Options ):Promise<[Carbon.Pointer.Class, Carbon.HTTP.Response.Class]>